hankyoung1324/personal/README.md

 ===========
 > **Contact:**
 >
-> Address: 2318 Yuhangtang Rd., Hangzhou, Zhejiang, China, 311121
+> Address: Room 330, Bernoulliborg, Nijenborgh 9, Groningen, the Netherlands, 9747AG
 >
-> Email:  hankyoung1324@hotmail.com
+> Email:  hankyoung1324@hotmail.com, hang.yang@rug.nl

 SUMMARY OF ACADEMIC SKILLS AND EXPERIENCE
 --
-#### EEG data analysis[1] in EEGLAB, Matlab and BrainVision Analyzer
+#### EEG data analysis[1] in EEGLAB, Fieldtrip, Matlab and BrainVision Analyzer
 #### Matlab and Python programming
 #### Stats and data visualization in R, Python and SPSS, Oracle(PL/SQL)
-#### Extensive research experience in studies of children and adults using EEG (Brain Products) and eye-tracking (Eyelink 1000) techniques
+#### Extensive research experience in studies of children and adults as well as depressive patients using EEG (Brain Products) and eye-tracking (Eyelink 1000) techniques
 #### fMRI data analysis in BrainVoyager

-[1]: Including ERPs, single trial analysis and spectrum analysis
+[1]: Including ERPs, single trial analysis and time-frequency analysis, coherence analysis

 RESEARCH INTERESTS
 ---
-#### Neural basis of early process of visual word  processing
+#### Neural basis of mind wandering and rumination
-#### Single trial analysis and cognitive correlates of trial-by-trial variability
+#### Single trial analysis and computational models of EEG
-#### Visual perception and selective attention
-#### Cognitive and neural correlates of reading development and developmental dyslexia
+#### Cognitive and neural correlates of brain disorders including depression and developmental dyslexia
+#### Visual word recognition

 EDUCATION
 -
+>* PhD of Computational Cognitive Neuroscience, 10/2018 - 09/2022
+>
+>    Bernoulli Institute for Mathematics, Computer Science and Artificial Intelligence, Universtiy of Groningen, the Netherlands
 >* Master of Education (Clinical Cognitive Neuroscience), 09/2015 - 06/2018
 >
 >    Center of Cognition of Brain Disorders, Hangzhou Normal University, China